jotnajoa/dvia-2019/2.mapping-quantities/process/README.md

 ## Process

-Description of the contents of this folder, a prose description of your ideas for how to represent the nuclear testing time series, and links to external data sources you'll be incorporating into the project.
+MAPPING THE TOTAL NUMBER OF NUCLEAR TEST.
+FIND corresponding time for the dooms day clock. shows the process of time with the bar graph indicating number of test in each country and illustrate how much each country contributed for the dooms day clock time change